datacamp/community-courses-intro-to-data.world-in-python/chapter2.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:2 key:4c1d2c0e03
 ## Reading the metadata

+We've assigned the output of the previous exercise to an `alderman_votes` variable:

+`alderman_votes = dataset.describe('alderman_votes')`

+In the shell iPython shell to the right, print the value with `alderman_votes`.

-Based on the output from the previous exercise, how many fields does the `alderman_votes` resource have?
+Based on the output, how many fields does the `alderman_votes` resource have?

 *** =instructions
 - 1